40 Days & Nights

 Idolatry is man’s attempt to gain goodness in his life, but does so through the misconception that animals, man, inanimate, or imaginary objects possess powers and can offer goodness.
 Humans are indeed dependent beings: we require food, clothing and shelter and have a myriad of insecurities.
 We sometimes become feeble, unsure that we can provide for ourselves, also in doubt about our future.
 Therefore, we succumb to hearsay regarding “powers” that can guarantee our needs.
 We create idols; seek out palm readers, even those as great as King Saul sought to resolve insecurities by inquiring of the dead.
 Unless we arm ourselves with truths, we will be no different.
 Parshas Shoftim clearly prohibits all such false practices, as Ibn Ezra says, “the Torah prohibits that which is false.”

 This very need expressed in idolatry, is precisely what Moses emphasized, and desired to address.
 Moses teaches that we can obtain not only our needs, but so much more…but only with adherence to God.
 He tells the Jews that God “did one better” by removing any of his human needs.
 Idolatry attempts to secure the needs one has according to his natural disposition, that of an organism in need of food, clothing and shelter.
 And these, an idol cannot accomplish.
 In stark contrast, not only can God deliver those needs, but also, He can sustain man without needing to satisfy these natures…God can override nature.
-This is why Moses tells the Jews that he did not eat or drink, even during his first ascent, which had nothing to do with the Jews’ sin.
-During that first stay on Sinai, Moses attachment to God and His system procured such Divine Providence, that his normal needs were obviated.
+This is why Moses tells the Jews that he did not eat or drink for 40 days and nights, even during his first ascent, which had nothing to do with the Jews’ sin.
+During that first stay on Sinai, Moses attachment to God and His system procured such Divine Providence, that his normal needs were miraculously suspended.
 Revealing this great wonder to the Jews, Moses wished to awaken the sinful Jews to the exact foolishness of their sin.
-As an educator, Moses decided to unveil the Jews’ underlying notions that led to their sin: “You sought protection from gold which is inanimate, while God completely overrode my very needs.
+As an educator, Moses decided to unveil the Jews’ underlying notions that led to their sin: “You sought protection from gold which is inanimate, while God completely overrode my very needs.”
 In this manner, Moses wished the Jews might realize their falsehoods, and abandon them.
 In this manner, they can truly repent.
-Informing the Jews that God removed his need to eat, Moses contrasted their idolatrous motivations, which never succeeded, to God’s manifest proof of His complete control over all.
+Informing the Jews that God removed his need to eat, Moses contrasted their idolatrous motivations, which never succeeded, against God’s manifest proof of His complete control over all.
 This should make an impression on those seeking security, that it could only come from God.

 Earlier in Deuteronomy Moses states, “And He afflicted you and hungered you and fed you the Manna that you and your forefathers did not know, in order to make known that not on bread alone does man live, but on all that comes forth from God’s mouth does man live.
-Your clothing did not become worn from upon you, and your feet did not swell these forty years.”
+Your clothing did not become worn from upon you, and your feet did not swell these 40 years.”
 Again, Moses teaches the Jews how God sustained them with a miraculous food, how their clothing miraculously never wore, nor did they show physical symptoms normally met with those who traveled for so long.

 Moses’ message is not that we should abandon natural law, for Moses himself would not do so.
 Moses’ entire life was spent educating the Jews about a land that would provide sustenance, for the very reason that we must live in accord with our natural needs.
 So what was Moses’ goal in mentioning all God’s miracles, and his endurance with no food for 40 days and nights?

 Moses’ lesson is that while we witness natural law to be constant, we must have greater conviction in He who created and guides this law.
 If God says that Torah adherence will earn us all our needs, we must not abandon Torah because we feel this loss of work hours will lessen our income.
 We don’t know how God will assure our needs are met, and truthfully, we don’t need to know, nor can we know.
-God created this universe…do you know ‘how’ He did so?
+God created this universe…do you know “how” He did so?
 No man ever did.
-God’s knowledge and controls are unknowable, but His words are clear: He will provide, if we live the life He commands, for our own good.
+God’s knowledge and providence are unknowable, but His words are clear: He will provide, if we live the life He commands, for our own good.
 So if we are convinced that God exists, and that He does in fact control all, and that He promises to care for our needs if we follow Him, then other considerations must not take priority.
 Creating Golden Calves we assume will protect us, is an extreme illustration of the same falsehoods we harbor today: we work tirelessly, assuming everything we earn, is a result only of how much we work.
 God is not in our equations, just as God was not in the equation when the Jews created the Calf.

 God addresses this insecurity in Malachi, where He says that we may test Him when giving our charity: “...and test Me please with this, says the Master of Hosts, (see) if I do not open up the storehouses of heaven, and empty out (for you) a blessing until you have more than enough”.
 God is guaranteeing that by giving tzedaka, we assure for ourselves financial security, and not an average income, but “until we have more than enough”.
 Our normal disposition is that when we part with money, we have less.
 But God teaches the opposite.